What are the Maximum Demand changes and how will your business be affected?

 Your existing contract rates will probably be honoured but when it comes to renewing your contract there’s going to be a lot more to consider and it can be a minefield establishing whether or not you’re making the right decision – this is where we can provide invaluable help and advice.

-Our experienced energy consultants will be on hand whenever you need us.
-If you decide to switch with us you’ll have access to our years of experience, market leading prices and excellent supplier relationships – we’ve got your interests at heart so we’ll make sure you secure the fairest deal despite the changes.
+Our experienced Black Sheep energy consultants will be on hand whenever you need us.
+If you decide to switch with us you’ll have access to our years of experience, market-leading prices and excellent supplier relationships – we’ve got your interests at heart so we’ll make sure you secure the fairest deal despite the changes.